May 6, 2025

 Let's see which tools made the cut.

 As someone who once heavily invested in InDesign, Photoshop, and Illustrator, I found the free plan of Adobe Creative Cloud Express to be a pleasant surprise.
-It is a fantastic tool for building quick, on-brand social media posts or developing simple marketing materials.
+It is a fantastic tool for building quick, on-brand social media posts or developing simple marketing materials and G2 users agree.

 The user interface (UI) of Adobe Express

 I was impressed by how user-friendly it was right from the start.
+I saw that G2 users felt that same way based on the positive reviews I read through.
 From the product tour to tutorials and exercises, I found it easy to get started on the platform.
 It was pretty clear that the platform is designed with non-designers in mind who aren’t used to working with Adobe’s flagship software like Illustrator or Photoshop, which are technical and feature-rich with a steep learning curve.

 Tutorials to get started on Adobe Express